Get Your Employment Arbitration Case Packet — File in Quecreek Without a Lawyer

 Over three days, the arbitrator noted the emotional toll on both sides.
 Sarah, visibly stressed but composed, expressed her fear of losing her livelihood in a town with limited job options.
 Keystone Alloy’s management highlighted the pressures of meeting contract deadlines amid increasing competition.

-In a carefully reasoned decision issued in March 2024, Arbitrator Jenkins ruled in favor of Sarah Mitchell.
+In a carefully reasoned decision issued in March 2024, Arbitrator Jenkins ruled in favor of the claimant.
 She found that while Sarah could have communicated more effectively with management, her suspension was not supported by sufficient evidence of wrongdoing.
 The arbitrator ordered Keystone Alloy to reinstate Sarah with full back pay of $24,560 plus $3,200 in arbitration fees.
 Additionally, Keystone was instructed to implement a formal channel for employees to report safety concerns without fear of retaliation.